Arrow icon

 • They do not need daily walks.

-• You need to learn about your snake to provide the care it requires having in consideration that different snakes have different needs.
+• You need to learn about your snake to provide the care it requires.

 • You need to feed your snake and they often only eat living prey.